 Are you confident your mobile devices are secure?

 If you've just bought a new device, or haven't looked at your security settings for a while, are you sure your devices are secure?
-You should take some time to make sure you're protected against the latest cyber-threats.
+Take some time to make sure you're protected against the latest cyber threats.

 What is mobile device security?

 Mobile device security refers to the security measures taken to protect your private data stored and transmitted on your mobile devices.
-It is also the ability to prevent unauthorised users from accessing these devices without your knowledge and consent.
+Good security measures should prevent unauthorised users from accessing these devices without your knowledge and consent.

-Wearables e.g smartwatch and any other portable devices that require a connection to the internet.
+Wearables e.g smartwatches and other portable devices that require a connection to the Internet

 Pocket Guide to Mobile Device Security

-A collection of handy hints and tips that you can take to help secure your devices and the data stored on them in the event they are lost or stolen and to prevent them from being hacked.
-Step by step tutorials on how to configure these security settings are detailed below
+Read our collection of hints and tips to help secure your devices and the data stored on them if they're lost or stolen, and to prevent them from being hacked.
+Step by step tutorials on how to configure these security settings are detailed below -

 Setup the screen lock on your device